About Hair Loss and Hair Restoration

 Male pattern hair loss affects 9 out of ten men at some point in their adult lives.
 It is a genetic condition which is caused by the conversion of the hormone testosterone into dihydrotestosterone (DHT).
 DHT attaches to the receptors on the hair follicles in the scalp and causes them to shrink until they permanently stop producing hair.
 The sensitivity of the receptors to DHT is genetically pre-determined.

 Family history can often give us a clue as to the timing and amount of hair loss one might expect.
-For many, the hair follicle receptors in the back and side regions of the scalp are not sensitive to DHT, and the hair they produce is permanent.
+For many, the hair follicle receptors in the back and side regions of the scalp are less sensitive to DHT.
 This area is referred to as the donor region.

 What is Hair Restoration?